bloomreach-forge/gallery-background-processor/src/site/markdown/installation.md

   -->
 ## Installation
-These instructions assume a Hippo CMS project based on the Hippo website archetype, i.e. a Maven multi-module project with parent pom `org.onehippo.cms7:hippo-cms7-release` and consisting of at least three sub-modules: cms, site and repository data.
+These instructions assume a Hippo CMS project based on the Hippo website archetype, i.e. a Maven multi-module project with parent pom `org.onehippo.cms7:hippo-cms7-release` and consisting of at least sub-modules /cms and /cms-dependencies.

 ### Forge Repository
 In the main pom.xml of the project, in the repositories section, add this repository if it is not configured there yet.